hatedabamboo/notes.hatedabamboo.me/src/posts/solving-the-big-iam-challenge.md

 ## Post Mortem

-I had a great time solving these challenges (unless I didn’t).
+I had a great time solving these challenges (unless I didn't).
 They were fun, but at the same time complex and deceptive..

 Truth be told, some scenarios I was able to solve only with the help of guides from the internet.
 Only while writing this article did I realize that the image in challenge #5 was actually a clue and not a random picture.
 Because of this oversight, I had no idea where to look for the Identity Pool ID, so I had to google for a clue.
-Turns out it was right there all the time -- I just wasn’t bright enough to connect the dots.
+Turns out it was right there all the time -- I just wasn't bright enough to connect the dots.

 But fun aside, all of these challenges represent possible ways an attacker can extract helpful tips, even from the most innocent pieces of information -- like IAM policies.
 For example, leaving `*` in the `Principal` field allows any actor to subscribe to our queue.
 And I mean *any* -- including unintended actors.

 Another interesting example of possible loopholes is limiting allowed actions to only `s3:GetObject` for all actors.
 It sounds quite safe, right?
-How can you get a file you don’t know the name or location of?
+How can you get a file you don't know the name or location of?
 Turns out, there are ways, thanks to the HTTP endpoints and the `?prefix=` parameter.

 And my favorite example of how a malicious actor can follow the breadcrumbs is the leftover of a single ID -- and how it can lead to a full-scale breach of a secured perimeter, compromising sensitive data.

 Learning best practices for keeping your AWS infrastructure secure in theory is one thing.
-Actually seeing how even the tiniest misconfigurations can lead to a disaster -- that’s totally another.
+Actually seeing how even the tiniest misconfigurations can lead to a disaster -- that's totally another.
 And I love it.

-Finally, to address the elephant in the room, let’s wrap this article with the most important statements regarding AWS IAM policies:
+Finally, to address the elephant in the room, let's wrap this article with the most important statements regarding AWS IAM policies:

 * Always specify access to certain actions for specific resources and dedicated principals: never leave wildcard permissions anywhere.
 * Separate the open perimeter and closed perimeter of your infrastructure, and restrict access only to assigned individuals.
 * Create alerts to notify you when a user from a certain group is trying to perform an unusual action -- and is trying it repeatedly.
 * Prioritize temporary credentials assignment instead of perpetual access keys.
 Access keys should only be used by automated workflows (though even this is a bad practice) and should be rotated regularly.
-Luckily, automation doesn’t complain if you’re asking it to change the password every month.
+Luckily, automation doesn't complain if you're asking it to change the password every month.

 Stay secure.